cocos/cocos-docs/en/components/audiosource.md

 Play on load        | Whether the load is finished playing immediately preload             | Whether it is preloaded when not playing

-More audio interface to the script interface[AudioSource API](../api/classes/AudioSource.html)。
+More audio interface to the script interface [AudioSource API](../../../api/en/classes/AudioSource.html).